kaka-zuumi/PIPFI_trainingAndTestingKit/README.md

 ### The PIP file

-The PIP file specified how the inputs are made.
+The PIP file specifies how the inputs are made.
 For the BrClH2 system, an example is given in "obj/BrClH2.f90":
 ```
 module pipvariables
 implicit none